Thief Who Stole $1.5M Worth Of Luxury Cars In NJ, Rockland, Long Island, CT Gets 3½ Years

 The Essex County-based quartet often used one stolen vehicle to swipe another, he added.

-In one instance, Sellinger said, the crew swiped a Maserati GranTurismo in Manalapan, at the Jersey Shore, and drove it to New City in Rockland, where they took a 2018 Range Rover and a 2019 Porsche.
+In one instance, Sellinger said, the crew swiped a Maserati GranTurismo at the Jersey Shore in Manalapan and drove it to New City in Rockland, where they took a 2018 Range Rover and a 2019 Porsche.

-A predawn police pursuit followed before the Maserati driver hit the gas and slammed it head-on into a police vehicle.
+A predawn police pursuit followed before the Maserati driver hit the gas and slammed the vehicle head-on into a police car.
 The suspects then fled in a trailing car.

 - a 2014 Lexus GS stolen from West Long Branch, NJ;